googlicius/file-storage/README.md

 - SFTP: `yarn add @file-storage/sftp`
 - Google Cloud Storage: `yarn add @file-storage/gcs`

-With no configuration, it will uploads to local disk.
+If there is no configuration, it will uploads to local disk.
 You can specific yours by using `config` method:

 ```javascript
 import Storage from '@file-storage/core';